jhnnsjkbk/jhnnsjkbk.github.io/media.md

 ### Dissertation Award
 My dissertation _Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning_ was recognized as one of the most outstanding theses in Germany in 2024 by the Association for Electrical, Electronic & Information Technologies.

-### Disseration Award Nomination of KIT Faculty
+### Disseration Award Nomination
-My thesis _Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning_ has been nominated for a dissertation award by KIT.
+My thesis _Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning_ has been nominated for a faculty-wide dissertation award by Karlsruhe Institute of Technology.

 ### IBM Outstanding Accomplishment Award
 In summer 2023, my contributions on pioneering foundation models to accelerate scientific discovery have been awarded with an IBM Outstanding Accomplishment Award in 2023.